Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Introduction

-where $m_{{\rm e}}$ denotes the electron mass, $E_{\gamma}$ indicates the energy of the scattering gamma-ray and $K_{{\rm e}}$ represents the kinetic energy of the recoil electron.
-The difference value $\Delta\cos\alpha~(=\cos\alpha_{{\rm geo}}-\cos\alpha_{{\rm kin}})$ is crucial for identifying the ideal Compton event such that it yields $\Delta\cos\alpha=0$.
-Practically, because the measurement of such parameters involves uncertainties associated with the resolution, the $\Delta\cos\alpha$ distribution of the Compton event is broadened.
-In the ETCC of SMILE-2+, the dominant origin broadening the $\Delta\cos\alpha$ distribution exhibits a poor determination accuracy of the recoil direction for the low-energy electron~\cite{Ikeda2021}.
-However, the shape of $\Delta\cos\alpha$ distribution offers sufficient information to ensure the Compton-scattering event.
+where $m_{{\rm e}}$ denotes the electron mass, $E_{\gamma}$ represents the energy of the scattered gamma-ray and $K_{{\rm e}}$ represents the kinetic energy of the recoil electron.
+The difference value $\Delta\cos\alpha~(=\cos\alpha_{{\rm geo}}-\cos\alpha_{{\rm kin}})$ is crucial for identifying ideal Compton events which yield $\Delta\cos\alpha=0$.
+In practical scenarios, because the measurement of such parameters involves uncertainties associated with the resolution, the $\Delta\cos\alpha$ distribution of the Compton event is broadened. \ikeda{ Fig.~\ref{fig:alpha_calib} shows the calibration data of $\Delta\cos\alpha$ obtained using various gamma-ray sources.
+Here, the black and blue points represent the unselected electron energy data and the selected data of 5~keV$<K_{{\rm e}}<$50~keV, respectively.
+In the ETCC onboard SMILE-2+, poor determination accuracy for the recoil direction of the low energy electron leads to the broadening of the $\Delta\cos\alpha$ distribution~\cite{Ikeda2021}.} However, the shape of the $\Delta\cos\alpha$ distribution provides sufficient information to ensure the detection of the Compton scattering event.

-In this study, we reanalyze the SMILE-2+ data and elucidate the background contribution using the Monte Carlo simulation.
-Furthermore, we confirm that the additional parameter $\Delta\cos\alpha$ can help in identifying the ideal Compton event.
+In this study, we reanalyzed the SMILE-2+ data and elucidated the background contribution using the Monte Carlo simulation.
+Furthermore, we confirmed that the additional parameter $\Delta\cos\alpha$ can aid in identifying ideal Compton events.
 The remainder of this paper is divided into four sections.
-In Sec.\ref{sec:smile}, the SMILE-2+ balloon flight is introduced, and the background dataset to compare the simulation results is defined.
-In Sec.\ref{sec:bg_simulation}, the SMILE instrument and the mass model used in the Monte Carlo simulation are briefly described.
+In Section~\ref{sec:smile}, the SMILE-2+ balloon flight experiment is introduced, and the background dataset used to evaluate the simulation results is established.
+In Section~\ref{sec:bg_simulation}, the SMILE instrument and the mass model used in the Monte Carlo simulations are briefly described.
 Furthermore, the radiation environment at the balloon altitude and the general characteristics of the background component are specified.
-In Sec.\ref{sec:result}, the experimental data and background simulations are compared, and background contribution in SMILE-2+ is discussed.
-Finally, the Compton kinematics test is validated in Sec.\ref{sec:discussion}.
+In Section~\ref{sec:result}, the experimental data and background simulation results are compared, and the background contribution to SMILE-2+ is discussed.
+Finally, the Compton kinematics test results are validated in Section~\ref{sec:discussion}.